 Resources » Admissions » General Admissions

 If you want a permanent job with good salary and have a desire to serve for your country, then you can give new heights to your career by join Indian military (army, navy or air force).
-In this article, you will come to know about the detailed description of how to join in Indian military and how to appear for examination for this purpose.
+In this article, you will come to know about the detailed description of join in Indian military and how to appear for examination for this purpose.

 If you want to join any part of military (army, air force or navy) after 10+2, then you have to give NDA (National Defense Academy) examination.
 People willing to join military after graduation have to clear CDS (Combined Defense Services) examination.
 SSB (Service Selection Board) is done after passing written test.
 The fact to consider is that females cannot sit for NDA examination.
 Females can apply for Short Service Commission through CDS.
 Short Service Commission is for a minimum period of 10 years and maximum 15 years.